 1. Start Slow

 Do not make your child sleep alone all of a sudden.
 Start slow; set one or two days of the week when he will be sleeping alone, see how he reacts.
 As he gets into the habit of sleeping alone, you can increase the days eventually.
-Soon, he will like the idea of bed to himself and will prefer sleeping alone.
+Soon, he will like the idea of going to bed by himself and will prefer sleeping alone.

 2. Create a Ritual

 Kids generally face a problem while falling asleep; once they doze off there is nothing to worry about.
-The presence of a parent allows them to fall asleep quickly than doing so by themselves.
+The presence of a parent allows them to fall asleep quicker than doing so by themselves.
 Try to set in a ritual of sorts that your kid needs to follow before he sleeps.
-This can start by brushing the teeth, changing into pyjamas, dimming the lights, saying a goodnight prayer or reading a story and so on.
-And soon he will get into this habit and will sleep alone.
+This can start by brushing teeth, changing into pyjamas, dimming the lights, saying a goodnight prayer or reading a story, and so on.
+And soonm he will get into this habit and sleep alone.

 3. Show Your Presence

 If your child is too attached to you, don’t ignore him.
 Some children are often triggered to feel safe when they sense their parents either by their voice or even by a specific shirt or blanket.
 You could try doing that by exchanging your blankets or pillows or giving your child your old sweater to hold while he sleeps.

 4. Be Firm

 Just when you feel that your child is finally learning to sleep alone, he may show up to your room crying, asking you to sleep in his room.
 Be gentle and guide him back to his room.
 It may not always be possible, but make sure you don’t sleep in his room.
 If necessary, stand by the door of his room for a few minutes till he falls asleep.